YUzushio/become-yukarin-docker/README.md

 ### Get become-yukarin source into container

-####  Warning!!
-Before cloning, you should visit repository and read README on GitHub  https://github.com/Hiroshiba/become-yukarin
+####  Before clone, you should visit repository and read README on GitHub  https://github.com/Hiroshiba/become-yukarin

 1. (On host machine) Go to files